sakilk130/50-days-of-javascript/README.md

 ## Day 42 - Random Joke Generator using Async/Await

 This is a simple random joke generator that uses the [icanhazdadjoke API](https://icanhazdadjoke.com/api) to get a random joke.
 It uses the async/await syntax.

+## Day 43 - Modules import/export

+This is a simple example of how to use modules in JavaScript.
+It uses the import and export syntax.

+## Day 44 - GitHub Profile Search

+This is a simple GitHub profile search app.
+It uses the GitHub API to get the user's profile information and display it on the page.